adlnet/CATAPULT/docs/cts/index.markdown

 </figure>

 After logging in, you should see a navigation bar at the top of the browser window.
-On the right side of the navigation bar are three buttons: "New Course", "New Test", and the round "User" button.
+On the right side of the navigation bar are three buttons: "New Course", "New Test", and a round "User" button.

 <figure>
   <img src="{{ '/cts/img/navbar.png'| relative_url }}" />